Charles O'Hara: American Revolutionary War

-Southern Campaign

 In October 1780, O'Hara was promoted to brigadier and became commander of Brigade of Guards.
 He became Lieutenant General Charles Cornwallis' second-in-command and good friend.
-During Cornwallis' pursuit of Major General Nathanael Greene to the Dan River, O'Hara distinguished himself at Cowan's Ford, North Carolina on 1 February 1781.
+During Cornwallis' pursuit of Major general Nathanael Greene to the Dan River, O'Hara distinguished himself at Cowan's Ford, North Carolina on 1 February 1781.
 He also led the British counterattack at the Battle of Guilford Courthouse on 15 March 1781, which led to General Greene withdrawing from the field of battle.
 He was severely wounded during this battle, but was able to remain with the army as it moved toward Yorktown, Virginia.
 His nephew, who was a lieutenant of the artillery, was killed during the battle.

-Yorktown

 General O'Hara represented the British at the surrender of Yorktown on 19 October 1781, as Cornwallis' adjutant, when the latter pleaded illness.
 He first attempted to surrender to French Comte de Rochambeau, who declined his sword and deferred to General George Washington.
 Washington declined and deferred to Major General Benjamin Lincoln, who was serving as Washington's second-in-command and had surrendered to General Clinton at Charleston in May 1780.
+O'Hara is depicted in the painting The Surrender of Lord Cornwallis by John Trumbull.

 O'Hara was exchanged on 9 February 1782, and was sent to the Caribbean in command of a detachment of reinforcements.
 Following the conclusion of the war with the Treaty of Paris he returned to Britain having been promoted to major general.

-The Sword of Surrender

-There are various accounts of what became of the surrender sword after the battle: some claim General Washington kept it for a few years and then had it returned to Lord Cornwallis, while some believe the sword remains in America's possession, perhaps in the White House.
-However, in what is generally regarded as the definitive modern study of the Yorktown campaign, The Guns of Independence (2005), U.S. National Park Service historian Jerome S. Greene writes simply that O'Hara extended Cornwallis's sword and, "Washington took the sword, symbolically held it a moment, and then returned it to O'Hara."
-Thus, this most symbolic of war trophies remained with its original owner.
-The sword was on Antiques Roadshow in 2019, brought there by the wife of his great great great great grandson.
-It was authenticated and appraised.

-After the war

 In 1784, O'Hara fled from England to the Continent due to gambling debts.
 While in Italy he met the writer Mary Berry and began a long relationship with her.
 After Cornwallis offered him help in paying off his debts, he was able to return to Britain.
 When Cornwallis was made Governor General of India in 1786 he offered to take O'Hara with him, but he declined.
 On 1 April 1791 he transferred from the 22nd Regiment of Foot to be Colonel in Chief of the 74th (Highland) Regiment of Foot.
 In 1792, he was appointed lieutenant governor of Gibraltar at the rank of Lt.
 General.